Here’s what to do instead.

 3) DON’T: Overwhelm your readers

-The adage “less is more” rings true for effective website messaging.
+The adage “less is more” rings true for effective marketing copy like your website messaging.
 If you’ve ever visited a website crowded with a million boxes of text, graphics, and images, you know how disorienting the experience can be.

 Here are a few reasons why you want to avoid stuffing your website with too much information: